Gartner Blog Network

 Some blogs are dormant; the indicators used are listed at the head of the list of blogs by analyst name.

-View analysts' personal blogs by analyst name or by coverage area
+• View analysts' personal blogs by analyst name

 Gartner have a number of titled blogs; the list changes from time to time and isn't accurately reflected in Gartner's own indexes.
 Some blogs have postings within the last twelve months but are listed as Archived.
 And some blogs are listed under a heading which is not the same as the title on their front page.